Byron Stingily (American football): Tennessee Titans

-On April 30, 2011, Stingily was drafted by the Tennessee Titans in the 6th round, 175th overall, in the 2011 NFL Draft.
-He was chosen immediately after Byron Maxwell and Charles Clay.
+On April 30, 2011, Stingily was selected by the Tennessee Titans in the sixth round, 175th overall, in the 2011 NFL draft.

 Stingily became an unrestricted free agent on March 10, 2015, and was resigned by the Titans on March 19.
 Stingily was signed in order to fill in the vacant right tackle position after the Titans had released their former starter, Michael Oher.
 He received a 2-year, $2.25 million contract, with a signing bonus of $250,000.

 It was reported on September 5, 2015, that Stingily had been released by the Titans before final roster cuts.
 He played in 20 games with 9 starts throughout his 4-year career with Tennessee.

 Pittsburgh Steelers

 On October 19, 2015, Stingily was signed by the Pittsburgh Steelers to add depth to their left tackle position after Kelvin Beachum suffered a torn acl that would end the rest of his 2015 season.